This article was updated on 13 February 2020.

 7. Pursuant to Schedule H, the developer shall deliver vacant possession of the property within 36 months from the date of the SPA (or such later date as may be approved by the relevant authority).
-Upon delivery of vacant possession, the developer shall deliver the strata title and certificate of completion and compliance to the foreign purchaser.
+Upon delivery of vacant possession, the developer shall deliver the strata title and certificate of completion and compliance to the foreign buyer.
 In the case of a sub-sale transaction, the vendor shall deliver vacant possession to the purchaser in accordance with the terms of the SPA.

 4. What are the costs involved?

 |The following amount up to RM1 million(RM500,001 – RM 1 million)||3%|